-Learning outcomes Assessment criteria Understand the policy process in a housing context.
-1.1 Identify the key drivers for the development of housing policy.
+Learning outcomes Assessment criteria 1.
+Understand the policy process in a 1.1 Identify the key drivers for the housing context. development of housing policy.
 1.2 Identify the key participants in the policy making process.
 1.3 Explain how they influence and shape housing policy.
 1.4 Explain how they take into account issues around equality and diversity.
-Understand the historical development of national housing policy.
-2.1 Summarise the historical development of national housing policy.
-3. Understand how a housing policy impacts on practice.
-3.1Evaluate the impact of a national housing policy on practice.3.2Examine how the impact of a national housing policy varies on a local level.
+2. Understand the historical development 2.1 Summarise the historical development of of national housing policy. national housing policy.
+3. Understand how a housing policy 3.1 Evaluate the impact of a national housing impacts on practice. policy on practice.
+3.2 Examine how the impact of a national housing policy varies on a local level.